Frequently Asked Questions

 You can apply for, renew or update your licence, view or share your driving licence at https://www.gov.uk/browse/driving/driving-licences

 You can apply online for a British passport at https://www.gov.uk/apply-renew-passport.
-You can pick up passport application forms from your local Post Office (find their branch at https://www.postoffice.co.uk/branch-finder) and apply by post, or use the Post Office Check and Send service (more info at https://www.gov.uk/how-the-post-office-check-and-send-service-works).
+You can pick up passport application forms from your local Post Office (find your branch at https://www.postoffice.co.uk/branch-finder) and apply by post, or use the Post Office Check and Send service (more info at https://www.gov.uk/how-the-post-office-check-and-send-service-works).

 You can find out more about the 60+ London Oyster photocard at https://tfl.gov.uk/fares/free-and-discounted-travel/60-plus-oyster-photocard